CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 In order to ensure that services are provided in accordance with the requirements, agreements such as service descriptions and safety requirements etc. must be contractually agreed in advance (see OPS.3.1.M2 Contract design with the outsourcing customer).
 In addition, the security requirements of the customer throughout the outsourcing process should be met and the resources required should be kept (see, among others, OPS.3.1.M3 Creation of a security concept for the outsourcing service, OPS.3.2.M13 ** ** Secure Migration for outsourcing projects) **. **

 **Business**
-In addition to the continuous provision of services in accordance with the contractually stipulated Service Level Agreements (SLAs), a safety culture coordinated with the customer must be lived out for the entire operating phase.
+In addition to the continuous provision of services in accordance with the contractually stipulated service level agreements (SLAs), a safety culture coordinated with the customer must be lived out for the entire operating phase.
 This must be ensured by a regular and event-based exchange of information and regular monitoring of the implementation and effectiveness of agreed security measures (OPS.3.1.M10 Planning and maintaining information security in ongoing outsourcing operations).

 ** ** segregation